 Lots of people have told me that they would like to keep a goat, but that they don’t care for goats milk.
 What they almost always mean is that they don’t like the goats milk they have tried from a carton from the super market.
 Fresh goats milk is very similar to cows milk, but perhaps richer and sweeter.
 I always thought I hated goats milk, but when I first tried fresh goats milk, I was delighted.
 I felt I had discovered a sort of mini-cow, and I had to have one. (turns out I needed two, since goats are always unhappy without another goat or hooved animal around).

 This website is still under construction.
-I am a full time mom, have just finished writing a book about goats, am back in school to become a nurse, and have a farm to tend.
+I am a full time mom, have just finished writing a book about goats, and have a farm to tend.
 So, bear with me as I flesh out this site.

-My book is due out in October of 2012 and it has much more information than this website on caring for goats in smallish spaces, legalizing goats, and life with goats.
+My book came out in October of 2012 and it has much more information than this website on caring for goats in smallish spaces, legalizing goats, and life with goats.
 So, if you are really serious about keeping urban goats, buy my book!